• 10 heures

 You will recall that we created a table of user stories on our Quiz wiki page.

-Our Feature wiki page had a list of User Stories and links
+A screenshot of our Feature wiki page with a list of user stories and links

-Our Feature wiki page had a list of user stories and links
+Our Feature wiki page has a list of user stories and links

 Let's create a User Story wiki page for the Retake Quiz user story.